alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Infrastructure-centric view

-It’s useful to offer as many configuration knobs as possible.
+It's useful to offer as many configuration knobs as possible.
 Doing so enables users to tune the system to their exact needs.
 The more knobs, the better, because the system can be tuned to perfection.

 ### User-centric view